akka/akka-projection/akka-edge-docs/src/main/paradox/guide/1-local-drone-control-service.md

 Java
 :  @@snip [persistence.conf](/samples/grpc/local-drone-control-java/src/main/resources/persistence.conf) { }

+In addition to the configuration, the following additional dependencies are needed in the project build:

+@@dependency [sbt,Maven,Gradle] {
+group=com.h2database
+artifact=h2
+version=$h2.version$
+group2=io.r2dbc
+artifact2=r2dbc-h2
+version2=$r2dbc-h2.version$
+}

 ### gRPC Service API for the drone communication

 To allow drones to actually use the service we need a public API reachable over the network.
 For this we will use @extref[Akka gRPC](akka-grpc:) giving us a type safe, efficient protocol that allows clients to be written in many languages.

-The service descriptor for the API is defined in protobuf and mirrors the set of commands the entity accepts:
+The service descriptor for the API is defined in protobuf, it implements the report command that entity accepts but not one matching the get location command:

 Scala
 :  @@snip [local.drones.drone_api.proto](/samples/grpc/local-drone-control-scala/src/main/protobuf/local/drones/drone_api.proto) { }